 I love fast rides too so it was quite fun for me as well!
-Apart from that, it was exhilirating to just sit back and relax at the back seat, because I had ample time to ogle at the breathtaking scenery around us: silvery forests, mesmerizing wilderness, blinding white landscapes, picturesque frozen islands…
+Apart from that, it was exhilarating to just sit back and relax in the back seat, because I had ample time to ogle at the breathtaking scenery around us: silvery forests, mesmerizing wilderness, blinding white landscapes, picturesque frozen islands…

-Throughout our ride, we made LOTS of brief visits to some amazing islands, rivers, and lakes around the archipelago; but the most notable of them all were the following 2 stops that we made:
+Throughout our Helsinki Snowmobile Tours ride, we made LOTS of brief visits to some amazing islands, rivers, and lakes around the archipelago; but the most notable of them all was the following 2 stops that we made…

 One thing that you should know about the Finns is their immense love for saunas!
 It has become a substantial part of their culture, not as a luxury but more of a necessity.